 CEQA Guidelines Section 15126.6 addresses the selection of the Environmentally Superior Alternative among the alternatives proposed.
-That section states that, if the Environmentally Superior Alternative is the No Project Alternative, then the EIR must also identify an environmentally superior alternative among the other alternatives.
-However, as noted above, and explained in this EIR, the Environmentally Superior Alternative is not the No Project Alternative, nor would it achieve implementation of project goals and objectives.
+That section states that, if the environmentally superior alternative is the No Project Alternative, then the EIR must also identify and environmentally superior alternative among the other alternatives.
+However, as noted above, and explained in this Draft EIS/R, the environmentally superior alternative is not the No Project Alternative.
 The SBSP Restoration Project's Phase 2 action alternatives would bring numerous benefits, none of which would be realized under the No Project Alternative.